lgbt-foundation/whitepaper/whitepaper.md

 As explained before, only a few companies in a few countries have fully understood that catering to the LGBT consumer is of huge economic benefit.
 Most of those efforts have been clumsy and are difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
 Only recently they have started to develop products that cater to the specific needs and concerns of the LGBT community, such as in financial services, hospitality and healthcare.
 Yet it is safe to assume that there is still a majority of airline executives, for instance, who would not be able to name the percentage of their business stemming from the LGBT community though those same executives could easily break down their customer base by age, provenance, or income.

 By participating in the pink economy outright, however, these brands can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the right level of attention they welcome and deserve.
 The LGBT Foundation will use the publicly available blockchain data to visualize the growth and usage of the LGBT Token to educate businesses and countries to accelerate their interaction with and economic inclusion of the LGBT community.
+Once established, LGBT Token will then use its own internal data to help establish marketing and demographic patterns to even further define and understand the pink economy.

 #### Establish A Global Currency